dms-org/core/Docs/index.md

 Documentation
 =============

-The core package contains the foundation and components used commonly throughout the CMS project.
+The core package contains the foundation and components used commonly throughout the DMS project.

  - [Architecture](./architecture.md)
  - [Coding Style](./coding-style.md)